Support for Adolescents and their Families

 Ready to begin or expand your therapy career?

-In addition to my work with adolescents and their families, I am an Approved Clinical Supervisor and can provide affordable consultation, supervision or training for you or your agency both in-person and via live video sessions.
+In addition to my work with adolescents and their families, I can provide affordable consultation, supervision or training for you or your agency both in-person and via live video sessions.

 I specialize in the areas of: